 There are a lot of choices when it comes to finding something to do in Southern California.
 Whenever I have someone coming to visit I immediately start thinking of fun things to do with them.
 My cousin Andrea was just out here to visit and I had the best time showing her around.
-Since it’s almost Christmas I wanted to take to her some of the best places to go for the holidays in Southern California.
+Since it’s almost Christmas I wanted to take to her some of the best places to visit for the holidays in LA.

 This was not my first visit to the Queen Mary but it was my first time to go during the holidays.
 We parked in the lot in front of the ship.
 Parking is $18 so if you can find alternative parking I would suggest that but the route we took to get there took us directly to the parking lot.
 When I was onboard I noticed a sign saying that they have a *SoCal pass that can be purchased for $25 which includes admission to the ship for a year and free parking for up to 3 hours.
 If you are a local and will be visiting more than once a year this is a great deal to consider.

 All of the CHILL and Alice in Winterland activities take place in front of the ship.
 One of my favorite things about this experience is all of the wonderful photo ops.
 Outside there are a lot of cute decorations.
 Santa Claus and a gingerbread lady are available to take pictures.
 If you’re hungry there is a food stand set up.
 There is a big set of swings set up and a few other small things for the children to have fun with.
 For an extra fee, you can go ice skating if you would like.

 Inside the dome-shaped building was the Alice in Winterland section.
 This was such a fun theme.
 The decorations and lights were beautiful.
 Andrea and I had such a great time taking pictures and just having fun.
 Characters like Alice and the White Queen are there to take pictures with if you’d like.
 There is a lot to see on the inside which is wonderful.